grucloud/grucloud/docusaurus/docs/aws/AwsResourceHowto.md

 ### ELB/ELBSpec.js

-In _ELBSpec.js_, we declare the list of resources belonging to ELB, for now just a the _AwsLoadBalancer_
+In _ELBSpec.js_, we declare the list of resources belonging to ELB, for now just a the _AwsLoadBalancer_ For each resources, we specify the _type_, the list of dependencies through _dependsOn_.

 ```js
 // packages/providers/aws/ELB/ELBSpec.js